smzr/smzr-eleventy/src/blog/adding-netlify-cms-to-11ty.md

 ---

-Your Netlify CMS setup can be improved further through adding [Custom Previews](https://www.netlifycms.org/docs/customization/) to match your website styling or you could add [editorial workflows](https://www.netlifycms.org/docs/configuration-options/#publish-mode), which adds an interface for drafting, reviewing and approving posts before they go live on a website.
+Your Netlify CMS setup can be improved further through adding [Custom Previews](https://www.netlifycms.org/docs/customization/) to match your website styling or you could add [Editorial Workflows](https://www.netlifycms.org/docs/configuration-options/#publish-mode), which adds an interface for drafting, reviewing and approving posts before they go live on a website.

 Enjoy!